inverse-inc/packetfence/go/README.md

  * Integrate with pfconfig namespace expiration (for now any config change requires a restart)
  * Integrate a vendoring solution
- * I (Julien) don't like the name pfcaddy even though I came up with it.
+ * I (Julien) don't like the name pfhttpd even though I came up with it.
 Suggestions on the name are welcome.
  * A lot more things I'm sure...